 A Small Ship Cruise Vacation does cost more money.
 An 8 night Inside Passage cruise can start at $5990 per person for an oceanview stateroom on a Lindblad Expeditions ship, versus $719 for a 7 Night cruise on a large Princess ship.
 The small ship cruise will give you more ports, more scenery, more history, more culture, more glaciers, more wildlife, more intimate surroundings and a more memories than a big ship ever will.
 And since there is a shore excursion or highlight in almost every port of call, it's virtually all-inclusive as well.

 Expert Expedition Teams

-You will travel with a generous ratio of 1 expert for every 12 guests on our intimate and comfortable 62-guest expedition cruise ships and when exploring on land.
-You'll be amazed at how easily interestingly our hand-picked Expedition Team (Naturalists, Historians and experts from National Geographic) can convey even the most detailed of information.
+You will travel with expert expedition teams on these intimate and comfortable cruise ships and when exploring on land.
+You'll be amazed at how easily interestingly these hand-picked Expedition Teams (Naturalists, Historians and experts from National Geographic) can convey even the most detailed of information.
 And they're always there when you need them.

 Small Ship Cruises Are Not For Everyone